clarkezone/z80/README.md

-The Swift version of the emulator passes the comprehensive FUSE test suite, which contains 1356 tests that evaluate the correctness of both documented and undocumented instructions. <!-- It also passes `ZEXDOC` (sometimes referred to as `zexlax` test suite). -->
+The Swift version of the emulator passes the comprehensive FUSE test suite, which contains 1356 tests that evaluate the correctness of both documented and undocumented instructions.
+It also passes `ZEXDOC` (sometimes referred to as `zexlax` test suite).

 Not all undocumented registers or flags are implemented (e.g. the `W` register is not implemented).

-The emulator itself is licensed under the MIT license (see LICENSE). <!-- The `ZEXALL` and `ZEXDOC` test suites included with this emulator are licensed under GPL, per the separate license in that folder. -->
+The emulator itself is licensed under the MIT license (see LICENSE).